Hello. It’s been awhile. More than a year, in fact. Yikes.

 There was a terrifying drive home from NSW after Christmas, just after things got really bad, where we were racing against time to get back to Melbourne before the Hume highway closed, listening to the alerts on the ABC (god bless our national broadcaster) and seeing the smoke set in across the road, right in front of us, from the fire raging only 30 kilometres away.

-And the projected three billion animals lost to the fires and their lasting effects.
+And the projected billion animals lost to the fires and their lasting effects.
 Truth be told, I haven’t been able to process the colossal loss of last summer yet and what it means for our country, and the world.
-There hasn’t be a chance.
+There hasn’t been a chance.

 On a personal level, my blog content is largely about Australia and suffice to say, we weren’t doing much travelling at that time, being terrified for our lives and all.